google/quiver-log/README.md

 Dart's built-in logging utilities are fairly low level.
-This means each time you start a new project you have to copy/paste a bunch of logging configuration code to setup output locations for logging formats.
+This means each time you start a new project you have to copy/paste a bunch of logging configuration code to setup output locations and logging formats.
 Quiver-log provides a set of higher-level abstractions to make it easier to get logging setup correctly.
 Specifically, there are two new concepts: `appender` and `formatter`.
 Appenders define output locations like the console, http or even in-memory data structures